yurt-page/docs/connectivity.md

 # Connectivity
 Possible connections:
 * Yurt on router and a user connects from local network: we can use http with internal IP e.g. http://192.168.1.1.
-We may nake some domain like my.jkl.mn that return A record with the private IP
+We may make some domain like my.jkl.mn that return A record with the private IP
 * Yurt on PC, Raspberry etc. and a connects from local network.
 Now here we would need for some local DNS with a plain name because yurt's IP may be any.
 Should be not complicated with MDNS but not sure it user's router supports this.
 We still can use plain HTTP.
 * We need for some reverse proxy or some alternative.
 * Yurt on a router and connect from internet:
-  * Two yurts can talk with each other by plain http or with self signed TLS certs, or even by SSH, on any port and any protocol.
+  * Two yurts can talk with each other by plain http or with self-signed TLS certs, or even by SSH, on any port and any protocol.
 We are in a full control here.
   * But to be opened in browser a Yurt needs for TLS and the TLS certs needs for a domain (DDNS we can give for free).
   * If the yurt's IP is public then we need to use DDNS
   * Some ports may be blocked by ISP e.g. incoming/outgoing 25 for mail.
 Two yurts may use alternative ports like 2525 as a fallback.